Utah Water Wells

 The primary water-bearing formation here is the Cedar Valley basin-fill aquifer.
 Iron County wells typically run 200-500 ft.
 Cedar Valley alluvial-fan wells around Cedar City and Enoch are reliable; Parowan Valley wells run similar depths.

-Cities and towns in Iron County
+Cities in Iron County

 How much does a water well cost in Iron County?

-How deep are wells typically in Iron County?
+How deep are wells in Iron County?